src52/cecs530-spencer-jason/README.md

 Then, clone this repository with the .ipynb file, and `cd` into the directory.

-Once you are in the directory, clone the `torch-approx` repository at the commit beginning with `10e0a87c5f31bc9c4ad0c4105fe608edcebb120d`.
+Once you are in the directory, clone the `torch-approx` repository at commit `10e0a87c5f31bc9c4ad0c4105fe608edcebb120d`.

 Using a terminal, `cd` into the torch-approx root directory and run `pip install --no-build-isolation .`